Key takeaways

 Competitive Edge

-- Four globally recognized QSR brands create diversified demand across dayparts (breakfast via Tim Hortons, lunch/dinner via BK and Popeyes, subs via Firehouse), reducing single-concept risk that plagues peers like Wendy's or Jack in the Box.
+- Four globally recognized QSR brands create diversification across dayparts (breakfast via Tim Hortons, lunch/dinner via BK and Popeyes, subs via Firehouse) and protein categories (chicken, beef, sandwiches), reducing single-concept risk that peers like Wendy's face.

 By the Numbers